Ranalda Tsosie, Interdisciplinary Doctoral Student

-Ranalda Tsosie is a PhD student in the Individual Interdisciplinary program who conducts her research in the Department of Chemistry and Biochemistry under the direction of Professor Emeritus Edward Rosenberg.
+Ranalda Tsosie is a PhD student in the Doctoral Interdisciplinary Studies program who conducts her research in the Department of Chemistry and Biochemistry under the direction of Professor Emeritus Edward Rosenberg.
 She participated in the May graduation ceremony and will finish her degree over the summer.

 It has been an interesting journey to get to this point.
 Tsosie said, “My story is that typical of a non-traditional student.
 I had a family prior to returning to school; I was an entrepreneur tired of the same old day-to-day duties, so I decided to go back to school.
 I started at a tribal college, Diné College and received three A.S. degrees, then a B.S. in Chemistry at the University of New Mexico (UNM).
 At first, I wanted to pursue pharmacy school but later realized my passion was in the lab.
 I have always been drawn to science since I was very young, and I became really motivated when I started studying the toxicity of metals to humans in a biomedical lab at UNM and the Initiative to Maximize Student Diversity (IMSD) program.”